-What IS it about this old lady that has all America loving her so?
-America has gone Bananas for Betty (to quote a title from Ugly Betty).
+What is it about this old lady that has all America loving her so?
+America has gone Bananas for Betty (to quote the title from Ugly Betty).
 I recall that last year, on her 89th Birthday, I spoke about how The Betty White basically is in on the joke: here's this old broad who knows she is playing against her sweet persona.
 She's the feisty, sassy, saucy grandmother, but there has to be something more than that.

 White is really a good actress.
 Her seven competitive Emmy Awards (and twenty lifetime nominations) testify to that, and look at how she's managed to create not one but two iconic characters worlds apart from each other.